 7 key construction schedule types

-1. Line of balance
+1. Line of Balance

-As workers make progress on the task, the chart will reflect how long each iteration takes.
+As workers progress on the task, the chart will reflect how long each iteration takes.
 Given the repetition, you’ll be able to plan resources effectively, as there will be many similarities.

 What is the line of balance method good for?